ClawSeven/blog/articles/dllm_blog.md

 # Background

-Earlier this year, **LLaDA** made its debut as the **first Diffusion Language Model (DLM)**, immediately capturing significant attention from both the academic and industrial communities.
+Earlier this year, **LLaDA**[0] made its debut as the **first Diffusion Language Model (DLM)**, immediately capturing significant attention from both the academic and industrial communities.
 This achievement, a collaboration between **Renmin University of China** and **Ant Group**, demonstrated that the unique execution paradigm of Diffusion models exhibits **superior data comprehension capabilities** and enables **faster inference speeds** compared to Auto-Regressive models.
 Furthermore, as we continued to scale up the size of our Diffusion models, the corresponding improvement in model performance reinforced our commitment to pursuing a path toward even larger models.

-However, in the process of scaling up DLM parameters, **we** **encountered a series of serious engineering challenges**.
+However, in the process of scaling up DLM parameters[1], **we** **encountered a series of serious engineering challenges**.
 Key among these were the critical hurdles of **model evaluation performance** and providing robust support for **Reinforcement Learning (RL) post-training**.

 ## Challenges